nvim-telescope/telescope-file-browser.nvim/README.md

           -- unmap toggling `fb_actions.toggle_browser`
           f = false,
         },
+...
 ```
 See [fb_actions](https://github.com/nvim-telescope/telescope-file-browser.nvim/blob/master/lua/telescope/_extensions/file_browser/actions.lua) for a list of native actions and inspiration on how to write your own custom action.
-As additional reference, `plenary`'s [Path](https://github.com/nvim-lua/plenary.nvim/blob/master/lua/plenary/path.lua) powers a lot of the built-in actions.
+As additional reference, `plenary`'s [Path](https://github.com/nvim-lua/plenary.nvim/blob/master/lua/plenary/path.lua) library powers a lot of the built-in actions.

 For more information on `telescope` actions and remappings, see also the [upstream documentation](https://github.com/nvim-telescope/telescope.nvim#default-mappings) and associated vimdocs at `:h telescope.defaults.mappings`.